adityawibisana/voiceping-intent/README.md

 4. That's it!

 ## Voiceping Action and State
-`Action` is an operation that you can perform with Voiceping. `State` is the current Voiceping state.
-You can listen to Voiceping's state to determine whether the action you performed executed correctly.
+`Action` is an operation that you can perform with Voiceping. `State` is the current Voiceping state, and it's using modern [StateFlow](https://developer.android.com/kotlin/flow/stateflow-and-sharedflow#stateflow).
+You can listen to to this state to determine whether the action you performed executed correctly.

 ## Actions
 List of possible operations that you can perform with Voiceping.
 Here are the lists that you can do:

 ### Start PTT
 Code: `Voiceping.action.startPTT()`
 This will start PTT on the current channel.
 Mic permission must be enabled on Voiceping.
-See `Voiceping.state.processor`, and check whether the [processor's state](https://github.com/adityawibisana/voiceping-intent/blob/main/README.md#processor) is `StateRecording` to know that this action was successful.
+See `Voiceping.state.processor`, and check whether the [processor's state](https://github.com/adityawibisana/voiceping-intent#processor) is `StateRecording` to know that this action was successful.
 Voiceping must be logged in first.
-See [Login](https://github.com/adityawibisana/voiceping-intent/blob/main/README.md#login).
+See [Login](https://github.com/adityawibisana/voiceping-intent#login).

 ### Stop PTT
 Code: `Voiceping.action.stopPTT()`
 This will stop PTT.
-See `Voiceping.state.processor`, and check whether the [processor's state](https://github.com/adityawibisana/voiceping-intent/blob/main/README.md#processor) is `StateIdle` to know that this action was successful.
+See `Voiceping.state.processor`, and check whether the [processor's state](https://github.com/adityawibisana/voiceping-intent#processor) is `StateIdle` to know that this action was successful.

 ### Search Channel
 Code: `Voiceping.action.searchChannel(channelName)`
 This will search channel and mark that channel as the active channel.
 You can also search for a user by specifying `channelName` as the user's `displayname`.
-To check the [channel's state](https://github.com/adityawibisana/voiceping-intent/blob/main/README.md#currentchannel) use `Voiceping.state.currentChannel`.
+To check the [channel's state](https://github.com/adityawibisana/voiceping-intent#currentchannel) use `Voiceping.state.currentChannel`.

 ### Go To Next Channel
 Code:`Voiceping.action.goToNextChannel()`
 This will jump to the next channel.
 The next channel is based on the order seen in Voiceping's Favorite screen.
-To check the [channel's state](https://github.com/adityawibisana/voiceping-intent/blob/main/README.md#currentchannel) use `Voiceping.state.currentChannel`.
+To check the [channel's state](https://github.com/adityawibisana/voiceping-intent#currentchannel) use `Voiceping.state.currentChannel`.

 ### Go to Previous Channel
 Code: `Voiceping.action.goToPrevChannel()`
 This will jump to the previous channel.
 The previous channel is based on the order seen in Voiceping's Favorite screen.
-To check the [channel's state](https://github.com/adityawibisana/voiceping-intent/blob/main/README.md#currentchannel) use `Voiceping.state.currentChannel`.
+To check the [channel's state](https://github.com/adityawibisana/voiceping-intent#currentchannel) use `Voiceping.state.currentChannel`.

 ### Login
 Code: `Voiceping.action.login(username, password)`